artem-babushkin/tesent/README_cs50.md

   - SQLite to store users and some data related attributes
   - RRDtool to store data and to create graphs

-Most of TESENT written on python because of main render engine - FLASK, and because there are a lot of software with python libraries.
+Most of TESENT written on python because of main render engine - FLASK, and because there are a lot of software with python libraries available.

 I've made few pages and API:
 - data view page with few customization abilities